A week in Lisbon itinerary

-As much as I love how Intendente looks today (and you’ll also fall in love with its brightness and energy and the garden that’s actually a piece of urban art by Joana Vasconcelos and the gorgeous Art Nouveau building), I’m concerned about the rampant surge of luxury apartments in the area.
+As much as I love how Intendente looks today – its brightness and energy, the garden that’s actually a piece of urban art by Joana Vasconcelos, the gorgeous Art Nouveau building – I’m concerned about the rampant surge of luxury apartments in the area.

 Unfortunately, this is one of those places where you can witness gentrification in Lisbon as it happens.
 You’ll notice how it’s starting to spread from the Intendente square down the street Rua do Benformoso.
 If not stopped, it will soon hit the center of Mouraria, the Martim Moniz square.